ttlock/iOS_TTLock_Demo_Deprecated/README.md

 pod 'TTLockDFU'

-Second, install TTLock into your project:
+Second, install TTLockDFU into your project:

 pod install